Spectral analysis of a mixed method for linear elasticity: Spectral approximation

 \section{Spectral approximation}

 In this section, by virtue of the results obtained in the above sections, we will conclude that the numerical scheme provides a correct spectral approximation.
-We will approximate the $L^2$-orthogonal projection of the eigenspace of exact displacement in discrete $H^1$ norm by Theorem \ref{0308b}.
+We will approximate the $L^2$-orthogonal projection of the eigenspace of exact displacement under discrete $H^1$-norm in Theorem \ref{0308b}.
 Asymptotic error estimates for the eigenvalues will be also established.
-Then the approximation for the stress tensor of the eigenvalue elasticity problem will be given in Theorem \ref{0308c}.
+Then the approximation for the eigenspace of the stress tensor will be given in Theorem \ref{0308c}.

 We recall some commonly used notations as follows(see \cite{Osborn1975}).
 For any complex number $z\in\mathbb{C}\setminus sp(\bm{\mathit{T}})$, $R_z(\bm{\mathit{T}})=(z\bm{\mathit{I}}-\bm{\mathit{T}})^{-1}$ is the resolvent operator.
 Let $\mu$ be an eigenvalue with finite multiplicity $m$ of $\bm{\mathit{T}}$.
 The spectral projection associated with $\mu$ and $\bm{\mathit{T}}$ is defined by $\bm{\mathit{E}}:=\frac{1}{2\pi i}\int_{\gamma}R_z(\bm{\mathit{T}})dz,$ where $\gamma$ is defined in (\ref{arc_1}) below. $\bm{\mathit{E}}$ is a projection onto the space of generalized eigenvectors associated with $\mu=\frac{1}{\lambda}$ and $\bm{\mathit{T}}$.
 We have known that $\bm{\mathit{T}}_h\to\bm{\mathit{T}}$ in $L^2$-norm, hence for $h$ sufficiently small, $\gamma\subset\mathbb{C}\setminus sp(\bm{\mathit{T}}_h)$ and the spectral projection, $\bm{\mathit{E}}_h:=\frac{1}{2\pi i}\int_{\gamma}R_z(\bm{\mathit{T}}_h)dz$ exists; $\bm{\mathit{E}}_h$ is the spectral projection associated with $\bm{\mathit{T}}_h$ and the eigenvalues of $\bm{\mathit{T}}_h$ which lie in $\gamma$, and is a projection onto the direct sum of the spaces of generalized eigenvectors corresponding to these eigenvalues.
 There are $m$ eigenvalues of $\bm{\mathit{T}}_h$ in $\gamma$, denoted as $\mu_{h1},\mu_{h2},\cdot\cdot\cdot,\mu_{hm}$ (repeated according to their respective multiplicities.
 We also define $\frac{1}{\lambda_{hi}}=\mu_{hi},i=1,2,\cdot\cdot\cdot,m$). $R(\bm{\mathit{E}}), R(\bm{\mathit{E}}_h)$ are generalized eigenspaces, where $R$ denotes the range.
 Let $\bm{\mathit{W}}(h):=\bm{\mathit{W}}^h+\bm{\mathit{H}}^1_{0,\Gamma_0}(\Omega)$.
 Given two closed subspaces $\bm{\mathit{M}}$ and $\bm{\mathit{N}}$ of $\bm{\mathit{W}}(h)$, for $\mathbf{x}\in\bm{\mathit{W}}(h)$, we define $\delta(\mathbf{x},\bm{\mathit{M}}):=\inf\limits_{\mathbf{y}\in\bm{\mathit{M}}}||\mathbf{x}-\mathbf{y}||_{1,h}$, $\delta(\bm{\mathit{M}}, \bm{\mathit{N}})=\sup\limits_{\mathbf{y}\in\bm{\mathit{M}},||\mathbf{y}||_{1,h}=1}\delta(\mathbf{y},\bm{\mathit{N}})$ and $\hat{\delta}(\bm{\mathit{M}}, \bm{\mathit{N}})=\max\{\delta(\bm{\mathit{M}}, \bm{\mathit{N}}),\delta(\bm{\mathit{N}}, \bm{\mathit{M}})\}$. $\hat{\delta}(\bm{\mathit{M}}, \bm{\mathit{N}})$ is called the gap between $\bm{\mathit{M}}$ and $\bm{\mathit{N}}$.